Spencer Gordon Bennet: Later career

+Legacy

-Over his long career Bennet directed over 100 serials, including the Superman serials Superman and Atom Man vs. Superman both starring Kirk Alyn; The Masked Marvel; G-Men vs. the Black Dragon and Secret Service in Darkest Africa both starring Rod Cameron as agent Rex Bennett; the second Batman serial Batman and Robin; The Purple Monster Strikes; the Adventures of Sir Galahad; The Tiger Woman; Captain Video: Master of the Stratosphere; Zorro's Black Whip, and numerous western serials.
+Over his long career Spencer Gordon Bennet directed more than 100 serials, including the two Superman serials Superman and Atom Man vs. Superman both starring Kirk Alyn; and the second Batman serial Batman and Robin.
+He also directed or co-directed The Masked Marvel; G-Men vs. the Black Dragon and Secret Service in Darkest Africa both starring Rod Cameron as federal agent Rex Bennett; Zorro's Black Whip; The Purple Monster Strikes; the Adventures of Sir Galahad; The Tiger Woman; Captain Video: Master of the Stratosphere; and numerous western serials.

-Among his "B" features were four for the Jungle Jim series starring Johnny Weissmuller and two for the Red Ryder series, featuring Wild Bill Elliott and Allan "Rocky" Lane.

-He also directed eight episodes of the Ramar of the Jungle TV series.

 Preservation

 The Academy Film Archive preserved two of Spencer Gordon Bennet's films, Hawk of the Hills and Snowed In.